Bankruptcy vs Credit Counseling: Which Path to Financial Freedom Is Right for You?

 What is Credit Counseling?

-- Negotiate with creditors to lower interest rates or payments
+• Negotiating with creditors for lower interest rates or fees

 Key Differences Between Bankruptcy and Credit Counseling